nhsconnect/FHIR-CDS/pages/explore/api_check_services.md

 <td><code  class="highlighter-rouge">referralRequest</code></td>
 <td>ReferralRequest</td>
 <td>
-The core of the $check-services operation is based on the outcome ot triage, represented as a chief concern, next activity and acuity.
+The core of the $check-services operation is based on the outcome of triage, represented as a chief concern, next activity and acuity.
 These are all captured in the ReferralRequest, so this resource contains all that is required for the outcome of triage.
 </td>
 <td>This MUST be populated with the Referral Request the EMS received from the CDSS</td>
 <td></td>